cbeck88/spirit-po/README.md

 requires special tools to create.

 **spirit-po** is very easy to use in your C++11 projects.
-It is only a few hundred lines of code in total, and is implemented using `boost::spirit`.
+According to `sloccount`, it is only 733 lines of code in total (at time of writing), and is implemented using `boost::spirit`.
 Our po grammar itself is only a few dozen lines.
 This makes it very simple and transparent, and easy to modify if needed.

 By contrast, the `libgettext-po` parser and `libintl` implementation